facostarainis/earthindex-dh2026/README.md

 - **Earth Index** is an exploratory tool designed to help you map something on the ground, but you should always validate your data manually.
 - Look for **ground truth** and local sources to confirm your data.
 Satellite images are just data—go out into the field or check with reliable sources to make sure that what you think you’re seeing is actually there.
 The information you gather during fieldwork will help you refine your data in the next iteration.
 - A large part of the work with EI is **testing, reviewing, and trying again**.
 If you’re not getting good results, try different things: change the size of the area of interest, the initial labels you use, the labels you mark in the second iteration, etc. You can use different projects and combine the results.
-- The model runs on **Sentinel-2** (10 meters per pixel).
-If you try to distinguish details that are too subtle, performance may get worse.
+- The model runs on **Sentinel-2** data (10 meters per pixel).
+If you add more and more labels in an attempt to distinguish details that are too small for the model to detect, performance may decline.
+The high resolution of the Mapbox basemap can help you label more accurately, but make sure—by switching to the Sentinel-2 basemap—that what you’re labeling is distinguishable at that resolution.
 - Use historical imagery and other geospatial viewers to better understand the context and how the territory changed.
 Use **Google Earth** (high resolution, low frequency) or **Copernicus browser** (medium resolution, high frequency) to review historical images.
-- Use additional geospatial layers find new clues: concessions, protected areas, indigenous territories, Open Street Map data, etc. You can also use geospatial data as a starting point for Earth Index.
+- Use additional geospatial layers to find new clues: concessions, protected areas, indigenous territories, Open Source Map data, etc. You can also use geospatial data as a starting point for Earth Index.